Chiiryuu/Maze-Solver/README.md

 ### How to use
 To run the program (after all requirements are satisfied), open the Windows XP Minesweeper application and run the python file 'minesweepPro.py' in a terminal that does not cover up the game.
 The program will automatically play the game.
 To cancel in mid-game, move the mouse to the Top-Left of the screen.

+Optionally, run with the flag '-win' to repeat play until a win is achieved.
+Use this wisely, as it can be difficult to kill the program while it is playing.

 ### Things we have to do to start
 * Plan exactly what our goal is